Nicotinic acetylcholine receptor: Binding

 As with all ligand-gated ion channels, opening of the nAChR channel pore requires the binding of a chemical messenger.
 Several different terms are used to refer to the molecules that bind receptors, such as ligand, agonist, or transmitter.
 As well as the endogenous agonist acetylcholine, agonists of the nAChR include nicotine, epibatidine, and choline.
-Nicotinic antagonists that block the receptor include mecamylamine, dihydro-β-erythroidine, and hexamethonium.
+Nicotinic antagonists that block the receptor include mecamylamine, dihydro-β-erythroidine, α-bungarotoxin, and hexamethonium.

 In muscle-type nAChRs, the acetylcholine binding sites are located at the α and either ε or δ subunits interface.
 In neuronal nAChRs, the binding site is located at the interface of an α and a β subunit or between two α subunits in the case of α7 receptors.
 The binding site is located in the extracellular domain near the N terminus.
 When an agonist binds to the site, all present subunits undergo a conformational change and the channel is opened and a pore with a diameter of about 0.65 nm opens.